German Lotto Review

 The reason German Lotto’s prizes grow so fast is a combination of the fact 50% of all sales goes straight to prizes and the popularity of this lottery.
 The more people playing, the bigger the prizes.

 Euros at German Lotto

 Keep in mind that German Lotto means winning Euros!
 One of the things that have been interesting in the last few years is the general strength of the Euro compared to the US dollar.
-Add to this the fact that all US lotteries take a minimum of 30% for federal tax (not to mention the state taxes applicable) and German Lotto becomes that more attractive.
+Add to this that all US lotteries take a minimum of 30% for federal tax (not to mention the state taxes applicable), and German Lotto becomes that more attractive.